DJ200148/ECS150-P2/REPORT.md

 using `setitimer()` and the previous signal handler function using `sigaction()`.

-The `uthread_ctx_switch()` function is responsible for switching between two execution contexts.
-This function is used by the `uthread_yield()` function to force a context switch when preemption is enabled.

-The `uthread_ctx_alloc_stack()` and `uthread_ctx_destroy_stack()` functions
-allocate and deallocate a stack segment respectively.
-These functions are used by `uthread_create()` to create new threads.

-The `uthread_ctx_init()` function initializes a thread's execution context.
-This function is used by `uthread_create()` to initialize the execution context of new threads.
+We keep two global varibles for the previous timer and signal handler to restore them when we stop preemption.
+This is important because we dont want to change the timer and signal handler for the whole process, just for the threads that are running using our thread library.

 ---
 ## Testing

 ### queue_tester.c

 These tests are testing various functionalities of our queue data structure implementation.
 First we test that the queue is created successfully with `test_create()`.
 Next we test that we can add two items to the queue and then remove the first item to ensure that the first item added is also the first item removed (FIFO) with `test_FIFO()`. `test_queue_empty()` checks if a newly created queue is empty. `test_add_item()` adds an item to the queue and checks if the enqueue operation was successful. `test_addRemove_mult_items()` adds multiple items to the queue, then removes them all and ensures that the queue is empty. `test_queue_dequeue()` adds an item to the queue, removes it, and ensures that the dequeued item is the same as the one that was originally added.
+We chose these methods because they were simple and straight forward methods to test the functionality of the queue data structure.

 ### test_preempt.c

-This is testing whether the uthread library can handle a timer interrupt signal (SIGINT) and switch to another thread correctly.
+This tests whether the uthread library can handle a timer interrupt signal and switch to another thread correctly.
 The main thread creates a child thread that loops continuously and increments a counter variable `count`.
-The main thread also sets a timer and raises the SIGINT signal when the timer expires.
-The child thread handles the SIGINT signal and prints the final value of `count`.
-This tests the functionality of the uthread library to perform context switching and signal handling properly.
-The modification to the file adds a small delay in the child thread's loop to allow the `count` variable to increment before the signal is raised.
+The main thread also sets an interupt timer when running the multithread libary function `thread_run()`.
+The second child thread tests the functionality of the uthread library to perform context switching and signal handling properly.
+If the signal handling fails then the loop would increment the `count` variable infinitely.
+If context switching fails then we would not see the `count` variable printed from the second child.
+The `count` variable is used to see how many times the first child thread was able to loop before the second child thread was able to run and terminate the process.
+We chose this method because it was a simple and straight forward method to test the functionality of the uthread library's signal handling ability.

-# TODO:
-- Add a new test program in the apps directory, called test_preempt.c, which tests the preemption.
-Explain in your report why this program demonstrates that your preemptive scheduler works.
-- Add a new test program in the apps directory, called queue_tester.c, which tests your queue implementation.
-It is important that your tester should be as comprehensive as possible in order to ensure that your queue implementation is resistant.
-It will ensure that you don’t encounter bugs when using your queue later on.
-Explain in your report why this program demonstrates that your queue implementation works.
-- Read over the report and make sure it is complete and accurate.
-Make sure that you have answered all the questions in the report.

 # Release Procedures
 - Make a new branch off of master called `turnedin`